Sweepstakes Scam Examples: Federal Marshals, Larry Hourd, More

 Scam Example: Federal Marshals Delivering PCH Prizes

-Scam artists use many different tactics to fool you into trusting them.
-One of them is to pose as the most trustworthy kind of person, a law enforcement official.
+One of the ways that scammers establish trust is to pose as the most trustworthy kind of person: a law enforcement official.

-One famous scam example is a person claiming to be a federal marshall on the Publisher's Clearing House Prize Patrol.
+One famous scam example is a person claiming to be a federal marshal on the Publisher's Clearing House Prize Patrol.

 The sweepstakes scam starts with a phone call from someone claiming to be a federal marshal, a sheriff, or another type of law enforcement agent.
 They tell their victim that they are working with the PCH Prize Patrol, and they are going to deliver a prize of $90,000 or more to the victim's home.
 They just need the so-called winner to wire them some money first to cover "insurance" or other fees.